Feyerabend/bb/workbook/ch03/ttd/README.md

 state changes and ensures that developers can navigate the complexities of object states throughout the execution of code.

-The snapshot mechanism implemented in the Lisp interpreter serves as a tool for managing the state of the interpreter during execution.
+The snapshot mechanism implemented in the "Lisp" interpreter serves as a tool for managing the state of the interpreter during execution.
 It enhances debugging capabilities, aids in error recovery, and provides a way to explore the behavior of the program at different points in time.
 By incorporating snapshot